 Love-hate relationships are very common.
 Love and hate are emotions that are more similar to each other than they are different (1).
 We are often embarrassed and irritated by the behavior of people we otherwise love and adore.
 But why does this happen?

 Most often, we develop a love and hate relationship with someone when they don’t reciprocate our feelings, which leads to animosity and affection at the same time.
 Children tend to do this most, and all of us did it as children.
 It is hard to be in love with a person who doesn’t love you.
 And to soothe our heartache, our brains conclude that the other person has issues or is flawed.
 It is a human tendency to protect one’s feelings, and this is why we pour all our hatred towards this person.

 But there are other relationships as well that develop into love-hate relationships even when one’s love is reciprocated.
 Love and relationships are paradoxical, it is quite common to get bored or tired of someone you live with or spend time with.
 Living with someone means experiencing the daily grind of fighting over doing the dishes, the cooking, or even about which channel to watch on the TV.
 Spending a lot of time with your loved one is good, and the intimacy that comes with it is wonderful.
 But spending all your time on that particular person can be detrimental to the relationship.

 The most important fact of relationships is that you will sometimes have to sacrifice your wants, needs, and preferences for the needs of your loved one, which can cause tension and discord.
 Parents need to do this for their kids, and spouses need to do this for each other.
 Finding a middle ground is a great idea, as both parties will feel accepted and loved.
 Sacrificing our needs doesn’t feel good, especially if we have always lived our life our own way.
 When we are in a relationship, giving up on what we want is most often seen as unfair or punishment.
 We sometimes gradually start to hate that person we consider as the reason for giving up our independence, which can lead to the end of infatuation.

-Love makes everyone vulnerable – and when two people are in a relationship, after the initial honeymoon period is over, they start showing their true colors.
+Love makes everyone vulnerable and when two people are in a relationship, after the initial attraction and connection, the honeymoon period is over, and they start showing their true colors.
 When our love is young, we hide who we truly are.
 We present an amicable and marketable face to avoid being judged.
 But after we get more comfortable and secure in a relationship, we start to loosen up and let the other person see our weak points.

 - Hate And Love